 DPT Admission Center

 Welcome to the University of Saint Mary Doctor of Physical Therapy Admission Center.
-Here, you will discover all the requirements needed to gain acceptance into our program, including the application process.
+Here, we list the requirements needed to gain acceptance into our program and describe the application process.
 The application process is competitive and application does not guarantee acceptance into the program.

 Application to the USM DPT program is handled through PTCAS, the Physical Therapy Application Service.
-Once on the PTCAS site, be sure to select the University of Saint Mary as a recipient of your DPT application.
+Once you are on the PTCAS site, be sure to select the University of Saint Mary as a recipient of your DPT application.
 A good place to start if you are new to PTCAS is at the PTCAS application instructions.

 Go to PTCAS!